janos/markus/README.md

 ## Usage

 A new voting can be created with `NewVoting` constructor.
 Voting is persisted on the disk to minimize memory usage with large number of choices.
-Provide a type of the choice, which can be only a positive integer.
-It is up to the user to reference choice indexes with the actual choice values.
-In order to optimize on space usage, uint32 or shorter integers can be used.

 Choices can only be added with `AddChoices` method, which is expanding choice indexes.
 Choices cannot be removed or reordered.
 It is up to the user to ignore or reorder choices in the upper layers of application.